Lam Nguyen: Editorial and professional service

 Nguyen serves as an Action Editor for the Journal of Machine Learning Research and Machine Learning, and as an Associate Editor of the Journal of Optimization Theory and Applications.

 He has been in the Organizing Committee for the Conference on Neural Information Processing Systems (NeurIPS) 2023–2025, and Senior Area Chair for International Conference on Machine Learning (ICML), International Conference on Learning Representations (ICLR), Conference on Neural Information Processing Systems (NeurIPS), and Artificial Intelligence and Statistics (AISTATS).
 He has organized workshops at NeurIPS 2021 and AAAI 2023.

 Invited and plenary talks

-Nguyen has delivered invited lectures at major conferences including multiple INFORMS Annual Meetings.
+Nguyen has delivered invited talks at major conferences including multiple INFORMS Annual Meetings.

 He is a Plenary Speaker at the International Conference on Modeling, Computation and Optimization (MCO 2025), held at the University of Lorraine, France, presenting Advances in Non-Convex Optimization: Shuffling Methods and Momentum Techniques for Machine Learning.